23-Point Peer Editing Checklist for Creating Exceptional Content

 Slug contains keyword

-The URL is a known ranking signal for Google, and cutting it down to the keyword strengthens the signal and increases readability for users.
+The URL is a known ranking signal for Google, and cutting it down to the keyword strengthens the signal and improves readability for users.

 Think about which looks better: